frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 Did we reach a perfect solution in such case?
 Of course not.

-First of all, we encountered a technical debt.
+First of all, we encountered a sort of technical debt.
-In order to show something meaningful to the user quickly, we pre-render html on the server side, but then on the client side we need to tell somehow react to take over the control.
+In order to show something meaningful to the user quickly, we pre-render html on the server side, but then on the client side we need to tell react (or other library) somehow to take over the control.

 It's called
 [hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)).